Skip to main content

 * First-time signups receive a free credit to generate one video.

 • Housing Impact: These professionals are not commuting from Toledo.
-They are buying homes.
-The influx of this high-income demographic is the primary reason why the "upper-end" market ($750k–$1M) in Ann Arbor has remained robust even as the entry-level market falters due to affordability issues.
+They are buying and renting homes in Ann Arbor.
+The influx of this high-income demographic is supporting the "upper-end" market ($750k–$1M) in Ann Arbor, providing sustained demand even as the entry-level market faces affordability challenges.

 The "Hospital Effect" creates a specific geography of demand.
 Neighborhoods that offer a short commute to the medical campus—specifically North Campus, Kerrytown, and Ann Arbor Hills—are seeing sustained pressure.
 Listings in these zones that are "medical-ready" (move-in ready, low maintenance) are outperforming the market averages.